 What about those old ringtones?
 If you purchased them from iTunes, they’re easy to restore.
 Even better, why don’t you make your own ringtones using the free GarageBand app?
 You can start from scratch, or use any song in your music library.

 Change your iPhone’s name – When you’re using connected services like Find my iPhone and you have several devices, you’ll want to change the name to your new iPhone so you can figure which one to Find.
 Tap into Settings > General.
 Once there, tap into About, then tap on Name, which usually defaults to something vague.
-Type in iPhone XS (or iPhone XS MaxxXXX) to make sure you know what device you’re targeting over the network.
+Type in iPhone 11 (or iPhone 11 MaxxXXX) to make sure you know what device you’re targeting over the network.

 Set up Face ID

 Face ID is much easier to use than Touch ID, and its also easier to set up.
 Instead of having to train your iPhone with your fingerprints, one by one, you just look into the camera and … that’s almost it.
 To set up Face ID on your iPhone, do the following when prompted during the initial iPhone setup.
 (If you want to start over with a phone you set up previously, head to Settings > Face ID & Passcode, and tap in your password to get started.)